shakaran/scripts/README.md

 * kernpurge: is a bash script for delete old kernels and clean old kernel entries in grub.

-* ipblocker: ipblocker is a bash script for ban easily single ips or range ips using iptables.
+* ipblocker: is a bash script for ban easily single ips or range ips using iptables.

 It is used for ban bulk ip address or serveral ranges ips at one time.
 For that write a line for